Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Experimental protocol

 and bin together datasets with similar density and nearest-neighbour (NN) correlations $C_\mathrm{ss}^{(2)}(|\bm{d}| = 1)$, which we use as a proxy for the temperature.
-In the above expression, $\mathcal{N}_{\bm d}$ is a normalization constant that counts the number of pairs of lattice sites separated by $\bm{d}$, $\hat S_{\bm i}^z = (\hat n_{\bm i, \uparrow} - \hat n_{\bm i, \downarrow})/2$ is the $z$-component of the spin operator on lattice site $\bm i$, and $\braket{\cdot}_\mathrm{c}$ designates connected correlations.
+In the above expression, $\mathcal{N}_{\bm d}$ is a normalisation constant that counts the number of pairs of lattice sites separated by $\bm{d}$, $\hat S_{\bm i}^z = (\hat n_{\bm i, \uparrow} - \hat n_{\bm i, \downarrow})/2$ is the $z$-component of the spin operator on lattice site $\bm i$, and $\braket{\cdot}_\mathrm{c}$ designates connected correlations.
 We refer the reader to the SI for additional information regarding the exact definition of connected correlation functions, our binning procedure, and the effect of finite detection fidelity on our observables.

 The above-described procedure results in about \num{120} datasets of \SI{5}{\percent}-wide doping bins, with $\SI{-30}{\percent} \leq \delta = \braket{\hat n_{\bm i}} - 1 \leq \SI{30}{\percent}$.
-For each dataset, we compare the radially-averaged spin correlations $C_\mathrm{ss}^{(2)}(|\bm d|)$ to dQMC simulations performed at various doping levels and temperatures (\figref{fig:fig2}a, see also the SI).
+For each dataset, we compare the radially-averaged spin correlations $C_\mathrm{ss}^{(2)}(|\bm d|)$ to dQMC simulations performed at various dopings and temperatures (\figref{fig:fig2}a, see also the SI).
 We observe excellent agreement between the experimental and numerical data with temperature as the only adjustable parameter.
 This procedure thus allows the assignment of a temperature to each dataset, ranging from $T/t \approx 0.2$ to $T/t \approx 1$ (the Boltzmann constant is set to $\kB = 1$).
 The results are furthermore compared to METTS (see \figref{fig:fig2}b), which also shows an excellent agreement with both the experimental and dQMC data.
+The range of doping and temperature explored in this work is indicated by the hatched region in \figref{fig:fig1}c.